History of the Jews in Mexico: Post Independence immigration

 During the Reform War, the Liberals under Benito Juárez reinforced freedom of religion, allowing those Jews who arrived after that time Mexican citizenship and full integration.
 In the 1880s, a significant wave of Jewish immigration began as the Mexican government invited a number of Jewish bankers to operate in the country and the assassination of Czar Alexander II in Russia pushed Jews to leave the country.
 The Jews settled both in Mexico City and various other areas in the country, including rural areas often as traveling salesmen.
 About half of Mexico's Jewish population can be linked to this wave of immigration.
 Another group of Jews that came at this time were industrialists from France.
 However many of the French arrivals were not interested in staying permanently and went back after they had their fortunes in Mexico.
 However, a few married and stayed leaving behind in Mexico City last names such as Herzog, Scherer and Levy.

 Jewish immigrants in Mexico City eventually built businesses such as haberdashery on Madero Street that was a center of European fashion and La Esmeralda jewelry store (now the Museo del Estanquillo) with a reputation similar to Tiffany's on the corner of Isabel la Católica and Madero.
-The Jewish owner of El Salon Rojo, one of the capital's first movie houses, help to develop the country's first Jewish cemetery.
+The Jewish owner of El Salon Rojo, one of the capital's first movie houses, helped to develop the country's first Jewish cemetery.

 During the very late 19th century into the 20th, Sephardic and Middle Eastern Jews also began arriving from what is now Syria and the rest of the crumbling Ottoman Empire, forming the Maguén David and Monte Sinaí communities.
 These with those still coming from Eastern Europe were poorer usually shoemakers, furriers, peddlers and tailors, which first lived in cities such as Puebla, Veracruz and Chiapas before migrating to Mexico City.
 For the Sephardic Jews similar language and culture made it easier for them to adapt.

 In 1900, the Mexican census counted 134 Jews in the country.
 From then until 1950, an estimated 7,300 Jewish people immigrated to Mexico from Eastern Europe, 2,640 from Spain or the former Ottoman Empire, and 1,620 from Cuba and the United States.
 These various Jewish groups formed their own religious congregations and social institutions.
 Turkish Jews began holding open religious services in 1901 and founded the first Talmud Torah in 1905, as an educational institution for boys.
 Ashkenazi Jews began holding open services as early as 1904.
 The first formal Jewish organization in Mexico, the Monte Sinaí community was founded in 1912.